Tidal phenomena in the Galactic Center: The curious case of X7

 \subsection{Secondary effects}

 Up to now, our models have considered solely the effect of the gravitational field of Sgr~A*.
-In this section, we study the effects of other mechanisms that could play a role in the dynamical evolution of X7.
-First, we estimate the impact of stellar winds from the Wolf-Rayet (WR) stars.
+In this section we study the effects of other mechanisms that could play a role in the dynamical evolution of X7.
+First, we estimated the impact of stellar winds from the WR stars.
 Within the central parsec, there are $\sim$30 WR stars with strong mass loss of $\sim$10$^{-5}$~M$_{\odot}$~yr$^{-1}$ launched at 500-2500~km~s$^{-1}$ \citep{Martins2007, cuadra2008}.
-Secondly, we investigate the effect of an outflow launched from the central region.
-The accretion flow of Sgr~A* has been described successfully as a radiatively inefficient accretion flow (RIAF) due to both its inability to radiate its energy and the small fraction of the gas that ends up being accreted \citep[e.g.][]{genzel_2010}.
+Secondly, we investigated the effect of an outflow launched from the central region.
+The accretion flow of Sgr~A* has been described successfully as a radiatively inefficient accretion flow due to both its inability to radiate its energy and the small fraction of the gas that ends up being accreted \citep[e.g.,][]{genzel_2010}.
 In this scenario, the flow gets overheated and part of it can be launched as an energetic mass outflow \citep{blanford1999,mitchell2012}.
-Assuming such an outflow indeed took place in the GC we can also estimate its impact on the evolution of X7.
-At last, we consider the effect of a drag force due to the interaction between the object and the ambient medium.
+Assuming such an outflow indeed took place in the GC, we can also estimate its impact on the evolution of X7.
+Lastly, we considered the effect of a drag force due to the interaction between the object and the ambient medium.
 This can alter the orbits of the test particles that represent X7 in our model.
-Schematic representation of these effects are shown in Figure~\ref{fig:Schematic2}.
+Schematic representation of these effects are shown in Fig.~\ref{fig:Schematic2}.